 Are outdoor training session allowed?
-Outdoor training sessions may begin on June 26, 2021.
+Yes, outdoor training sessions began on June 26, 2021.

 How many Spectators are allowed at practices and games?
-There is a maximum of 150 spectators allowed at each outdoor session (spectators are not included in the participant group numbers).
-Young children do count as a part off the 150 maximum.
+Currently, the number of spectators at an outdoor sporting or recreational facility must not exceed 50% of the usual spectator capacity of the facility.
+Young children do count as a part of the spectator maximum.
 So, parents with young children will have to plan for this.
-If you are watching a practice or competition from the inside of, or immediately beside, your vehicle in a public parking lot or on a public roadway, you do not count as one of the 150 spectators.
+If you are watching a practice or competition from the inside of, or immediately beside, your vehicle in a public parking lot or on a public roadway, you do not count as a spectator.

 Do players have to wear masks outdoors?
 No, players are encouraged to wear masks when not engaged in physical activity and when they are unable to properly physical distance (2m).

 Do coaches have to wear masks outdoors?
-No, coaches are encouraged to wear a mask outdoors when not engaged in physical activity or cannot properly Physical Distance (2m)
+No, coaches are encouraged to wear a mask when not engaged in physical activity or cannot properly Physical Distance (2m)

 Do umpires have to wear masks outdoors?
-No, umpires are encouraged to wear a mask outdoors when not engaged in physical activity or cannot properly Physical Distance (2m)
+No, umpires are encouraged to wear a mask when not engaged in physical activity or cannot properly Physical Distance (2m)

 Why do our organized baseball activities differ from regular outdoor activities, within the Public Health Orders?
 General outdoor activities guidelines do not apply to “organized sport”.
 Organized Sport is under it's own "Sector", much like schools, restaurants, fitness facilities, retails stores, etc. Outdoor Sport and Recreation is covered under Section 13 of the Public Health Orders.